 Pet policies exist in almost every campground in the country, and they are not taken that lightly.
 Before you embark on your journey, make things simple and stress-free by aligning ahead to make sure your ideal campground is dog-friendly.

-Implement a daily exercise r
+Implement a daily exercise routine

 Your dog will not like to sit in the car for hours; he will want to run around, so incorporate some daily routine in your trip.
 That’s why you need to find dog-friendly parks, where your dog can stretch and exert some energy.